benrowe/laravel-config/README.md

 ## Features

-- Ability to store the configuration data into any persistent data store (file, db, etc)
+- Ability to store the configuration data into any persistent data store (file, db, etc).
+  - Provided Storage Adapters include Db, File, Redis.
-- Dot notation systax for configuration hierarchy.
+- Dot notation syntax for configuration hierarchy.
-- Values can be simple strings, or arrays of strings
+- Values can be simple strings, or arrays of strings.

-## Coming in 0.2
-- Service Provider will be included
-- Ability to register accessors/mutators.
-These can provide runtime manipulation of values within the configuration
-- Adapters for persistent data storage
+- Modifier support.
+Modifers can be registered to manipulate the value at runtime. (aka storing json, datetimes, etc).
+- [ServiceProvider][2] included to configure the component based on the supplied configuration
-- Facade Support
+- Facade support

 ## Installation